How Do You Type A Square Symbol

 2. Use Autocorrect or Text Expansion Tools: Many word processing programs and text editors allow you to create autocorrect rules or text expansion snippets.
 You can set up a rule that automatically replaces a specific text string (e.g., "sqm") with the square symbol (m²).
 This can be a convenient way to type the square symbol quickly and easily.

 • Autocorrect and text expansion tools are invaluable for streamlining repetitive tasks.
 By setting up specific rules, you can ensure consistency and accuracy in your writing.
 This is particularly useful when working on large documents or collaborative projects.
-Furthermore, these tools can be customized to suit your specific needs and preferences, making your workflow more efficient.
+To build on this, these tools can be customized to suit your specific needs and preferences, making your workflow more efficient.

 3. Create a Custom Keyboard Layout: For advanced users, creating a custom keyboard layout can be an excellent way to access the square symbol and other special characters.
 This involves modifying the keyboard layout file on your operating system to assign the square symbol to a specific key combination.
 This method requires some technical expertise, but it can be highly efficient for those who need to type special characters frequently.